 Know that by using person-centred language, you are helping us tackle the fear and stigma surrounding Alzheimer’s disease and other dementias.
 The words that you choose can help make others more likely to acknowledge and discuss dementia in a way that doesn't use stigmatizing and reductive language.

-Person-centred language to use
+Person-centred language to describe behaviours

 Describe the behaviour.
 Be as specific as possible, giving examples:

 - For example: "The person strikes out when asked to undress".

 - “Responsive behaviour” can be used for general situations, but specific descriptions (such as above) are preferred.